 Your digital assets aren’t generating worthwhile inquiries and purchased lists aren’t proving their value.
 What’s going on?
 Let’s review some common problems.

-In honor of David Letterman’s recent retirement, I’ve fashioned this as a list of top 10 mistakes that doom lead generation efforts, captured from a rich pool of resources around the web.
+I’ve fashioned this as a list of top 10 mistakes that doom lead generation efforts, captured from a rich pool of resources around the web.

 - Overloading landing pages with so many links that the prospect is confused or distracted.

 Time is precious, and if you’re not providing the prospect with a clear pathway, they’re not going to waste time trying to navigate around your site.

 - You have no hero image that is prominent on a web page to showcase your product or services.

 Humans are a visual lot, so it’s important to have a graphical element that clearly ties your product or service to the problem that the prospect is grappling with.

 - You haven’t defined the criteria of a good lead.

 BANT—budget, authority, needs and timeline—are traditional indicators of how likely a lead is a match for your product/services.
 But, particularly with more complex offerings, you need to go beyond BANT to get inside the heads of prospects and try to understand their motivations and challenges.

 - Not using a dedicated landing page to get visitors to complete a specific objective.